Medically reviewed by Drugs.com. Last updated on Aug 6, 2021.

-An aortic aneurysm occurs when a weak spot in the wall of your aorta begins to bulge (left).
-This can occur anywhere in your aorta.
-Having an aneurysm increases the risk of rupture or an aortic dissection — a tear in the lining of the aorta, shown in the image on the right.
-This image shows a thoracic aortic aneurysm.
+An aortic aneurysm occurs when a weak spot in the wall of the aorta begins to bulge, as shown in the image on the left.
+An aneurysm can occur anywhere in the aorta.
+Having an aortic aneurysm increases the risk of a tear in the aortic lining (aortic dissection), as shown in the image on the right.

 Aortic dissection symptoms may be similar to those of other heart problems, such as a heart attack.
 Typical signs and symptoms include: